textplainly/test/link-tests/to/zen koans.md

-# link tests target page with spaces in name
+# link tests target page with space in name

 Links back to start: